Stackstudio-cloud/DevConnect/replit.md

-# DevMatch - Developer & Tool Discovery Platform
+# DevConnect - Developer & Tool Discovery Platform

 ## Overview

-DevMatch is a Tinder-like application for developers to find collaboration partners and discover development tools.
+DevConnect is a Tinder-like application for developers to find collaboration partners and discover development tools.
 It features a swipe-based interface for matching developers with other developers or exploring development tools that fit their tech stack.

 ## User Preferences